AlexeiTam/ece-465-project/README.md

 (!)
 Major Note:

---The original <TimingHazards> folder can be considered archived.
-The new folder for Lab 4 is <TimingHazards[New]>.
+--The original TimingHazards folder can be considered archived, and not part of the project.
+The new folder for Lab 4 is TimingHazards[New].
---The directories <CombinationalCircuitAnalysis> and <CombinationalCircuitDesign> are also archived.
+--The directories CombinationalCircuitAnalysis and CombinationalCircuitDesign are also archived and not part of the project.